turingschool/front-end-curriculum/lessons/module-2/how-the-web-works.md

 <section class="answer">
 ### Request
-So everything typically starts with the `URI` and when I say that I mean the location of the website / server we'd like to user / leverage.
+So everything typically starts with the `URL` and when I say that I mean the location of the website / server we'd like to user / leverage.
 Once we've figured out our destination and hit enter our client will then send a request to the server we'd like to visit.

 The request is comprised of 2 parts.
 We have the `header` and we also have the `body`.
 These two parts make up the whole of a server request.